TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/getting-started/create-an-oas-api.md

 {{< note success >}}
 **Notes**

-There are inherent size limit of a ConfigMap.
+There is inherent size limit to a ConfigMap.
 The data stored in a ConfigMap cannot exceed 1 MiB.
 In case your OpenAPI document exceeds this size limit, it is recommended to split your API into smaller sub-APIs for easy management.
 For details, please consult [Best Practices for Describing Large APIs](https://learn.openapis.org/best-practices.html#describing-large-apis) from the OpenAPI initiative.
 {{< /note >}}

 {{< note success >}}